 However, this plant is typically shorter than Japanese knotweed and contains a foamy substance in its stem, clearly visible when cracked open.

-What to do if you suspect Japanese knotweed
+What to do if you identify Japanese knotweed

-If you’re fairly certain you’ve come across this invasive crop then you need to get a professional second opinion.
-Someone who’s used to dealing with Japanese knotweed on a regular basis will be able to confirm the plant’s identity, determine the severity, and advise you on the best course of action.Get in touch with the Taylor Total Weed Control team if you'd like us to perform a free, discreet, no-obligation survey of your suspect shrub.
+If you identify Japanese knotweed growing on (or near) your property, you should call a specialist ASAP.
+Someone who’s used to dealing with Japanese knotweed on a regular basis will be able to confirm the plant’s identity, determine the severity, and advise you on the best course of action.Get in touch with the Total Weed Control team if you'd like us to perform a discreet survey of your suspect shrub.

-We offer a range of Japanese knotweed treatment plans, as well as a Japanese knotweed insurance backed guarantee, so that your home and garden can recover quickly.
+We offer a range of Japanese knotweed treatment plans, as well as a Japanese knotweed insurance-backed guarantee for added reassurance.

 Get in touch if you think you’ve spotted Japanese knotweed on your property